cron-ix/grav-plugin-pi-cpu-temp/README.md

 # GRAV Plugin: Raspberry Pi Core Temperature

-If your [GRAV CMS](https://getgrav.org/) is running on a LINUX-powered Raspberry Pi, this plugin let's you show the Pi cpu core temperature (in degree celsius).
+If your [GRAV CMS](https://getgrav.org/) is running on a LINUX-powered Raspberry Pi, this plugin let's you show the Pi's SoC core temperature (in degree celsius).
 This plugin uses PHP shell_exec to read the value from `/sys/class/thermal/thermal_zone0/temp`, so a device/OS supporting the interface for thermal zone devices (sensors) via sysfs is needed.
 Tested on Raspberry Pi 4B running [Manjaro ARM](https://manjaro.org/download/#raspberry-pi-4)

 ## Installation